Samis Foundation Board Members

 Linda McClure began working at Samis in 2009 and currently serves as Administrative Assistant to the Executive Director, Senior Program Officer and Executive Administrator.
 She assists with operations and tasks large and small, including beneficiary correspondence, event planning and the day to day running of the foundation.
 If you don’t know with whom to speak at Samis, contact Linda.

-Peggy Longeway has been with Samis for 18 years as the Executive Administrator to the board of directors and executive staff.
+Peggy Longeway has been with Samis since 2000 as the Executive Administrator to the board of directors and executive staff.
 She is also the HR Administrator and Office Manager.
 Prior to working at Samis, she was the Business Manager for 17 years at Friedman Properties in Chicago.

 Peggy Brill has been an organizational consultant to foundations and non-profit organizations in Jerusalem for over 35 years, primarily in the fields of social welfare, environmental protection, and Jewish education and communal service.
 She is currently a senior consultant in the development of major civic projects in Jerusalem, including the Derekh Milton Bike Ring originating in Park HaMesila and Israel’s first aquarium.
 She studied government and music, international relations, social work, philosophy and Jewish education at Connecticut College (BA), Johns Hopkins University School of Advanced International Studies (MA Studies), Yeshiva University Wurzweiler School of Social Work (MSW), the Hebrew University of Jerusalem and the Mandel Institute Jerusalem Fellows Program respectively.